Back

 The Equity and Excellence Commission, an advisory committee chartered by Congress, concluded in its report to the U.S. Secretary of Education that “inequities are perpetuated [through] coursework that is low in academic rigor” and the lack of AP courses for underserved rural, low-income, and minority students “aggravate the achievement gaps” and “impair our ability as a nation to raise student achievement.”

-College Board, which created and administers the AP Program worldwide, recently reported to the U.S. Secretary of Education that “The Advanced STEM Access Program has proven uniquely successful in addressing disparate access to AP STEM courses.”
+College Board, which created and administers the AP Program worldwide and has the most authoritative data on AP offerings, recently reported to the U.S. Secretary of Education that “The Advanced STEM Access Program has proven uniquely successful in addressing disparate access to AP STEM courses.”

-The Advanced STEM Access Program works with faculty and students from Yale, the University of Virginia, Harvard, MIT, Princeton, Notre Dame, Columbia, Vanderbilt, the University of Pennsylvania, Stanford, Delta State, Jackson State, Ole Miss, Mississippi State, and other prominent universities to offer classes in a blended format, which utilizes multiple means to engage and teach students:
+The Advanced STEM Access Program works with faculty and students from Yale, the University of Virginia, Harvard, MIT, Princeton, Notre Dame, Columbia, Vanderbilt, the University of Pennsylvania, Delta State, Jackson State, the University of Mississippi, Mississippi State, Dartmouth, Stanford, and other prominent universities to offer classes in a blended format, which utilizes multiple means to engage and teach students:

 • A Mississippi-based, AP-certified supervisory teacher creates the curriculum, maintains an online course platform, provides certain direct instruction, and supports in-class instructors with detailed lesson plans and pedagogical guidance.